-Perry Technical Institute maintains a permanent educational record for all currently enrolled students that consists of all admissions, academic, and financial records and information upon which a student's enrollment is based.
+Perry Technical Institute maintains a permanent educational record for all currently enrolled students that consists of all admissions, academic and information upon which a student's enrollment is based.
 These records (physical or electronic) must be securely maintained and protected against damage or loss (e.g., fire, water, theft, tampering, etc.).